Tulsa Promenade: History

 The next physical renovation to Tulsa Promenade Mall was in 1996 with parking structures on the north and south sides of the center, expansion of Dillard's and addition of Foley's.
 In 1998 the Hollywood Palace 12 Theatre opened.
 The 1999 renovation added carpeting, fixtures, additional restrooms.
 The tenant mix was enhanced significantly over the next few years with the addition of El Chico restaurant and many retail concepts.
 In 2005, the center was renovated with the addition of a soft play area, indoor fountains and planters, a glass elevator and a newly designed exterior corner consisting of signage and landscaping.

+In 2014, the mall began celebrating 50 years of having a shopping center on the land.
+The mall replaced older carpet, and had plans to update lighting and paint the interior.
+At this time (2014), the mall was 91% occupied.